Nikon Z7 vs Olympus E-3

 Review summary: Nikon Z7 vs Olympus E-3

 So what is the bottom line?
 Is there a clear favorite between the Nikon Z7 and the Olympus E-3?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Nikon Z7: